 Whatever it is…. get it crystal clear.
-Slowly growing out of your social anxiety habits isn’t easy.
-So when shit hits the fan.
-And all you want to do is scream around and wave your arms.
-Reference your WHY to stay on course.
+Slowly growing out of your limiting habits isn’t easy.
+So when shit hits the fan and all you want to do is scream around and wave your arms.
+Remember your why to stay on course.

-So all disclaimers out of the way, hahaha, let’s take a look again at this Social Anxiety Loop.
+So let’s take a look again at this Social Anxiety Loop.

 0. Long-held beliefs about being no good in social situations